Hello-m00n/Newverse_project/README.md

 # Newverse_project
-a socail media app im creating to learn some frontend
+a social media website im creating to learn some frontend stuff